How Long Do Shocks And Struts Last: All You Need to Know

 Quality of Components

-The quality of components also has a huge role in the longevity of the struts.
-High-quality struts last for a long time and provide a satisfactory service.
-On the other hand, cheap struts break within a short time and don’t give a smooth experience.
+The quality of the components also plays a huge role in the longevity of the struts.
+High-quality struts last for a long time and provide satisfactory service.
+On the other hand, cheap struts break within a short time and don’t provide a smooth experience.

 Driving Style

-Aggressive driving can put the struts under excess load which can damage them.
-Aggressive driving includes cornering, hard braking, fast accelerating, etc. All these cause extra stress on the transmission system which results in premature wear and tears on the shocks and struts.
+Aggressive driving can put the struts under excess load, which can damage them.
+Aggressive driving includes cornering, hard braking, fast acceleration, etc. All these cause extra stress on the transmission system, which results in premature wear and tear on the shocks and struts.

 Weather

 The weather has a significant effect on the shocks and struts.
-Cold weather makes the shocks less effective.
+The cold weather makes the shocks less effective.
 As a result, the health of the shocks and struts deteriorates quickly.
 Then they get damaged in a short time.

 These are the main factors that can decrease the life expectancy of your shocks and struts.
 Now let’s see some indications of the bad shocks and struts.